“All of the people in this room are smiling”

-In the Spring of 2016, prominent members of the Ethiopian community near the Minneapolis and St Paul area approached EWB-USA UMN with news for a potential collaboration with a rural community in Ethiopia.
-At the time this agricultural community, Filakit Geragera, Ethiopia, requested insight into the improvement of current irrigation water supplies, practices, and the creation of new sources altogether.
-EWB-USA UMN met the request with excitement and planned extensively for an initial assessment of the area in May 2017 with a team of students and professional mentors.
+In the Spring of 2016, prominent members of the Ethiopian community in the Twin Cities area approached EWB-USA UMN with the opportunity for a potential collaboration with a rural community in Ethiopia.
+At the time this agricultural community, Filakit Geragera, Ethiopia, requested insight into the improvement of current irrigation water supplies, agricultural practices, and the creation of new water sources altogether.

 EWB-USA UMN communicates regularly with Filakit Geragera throughout the year.
 This is accomplished with the assistance of local partners within Ethiopia.
 The Ethiopia Project works closely with a local chain of monastery leaders in the Filakit area to provide communication, materials, skilled labor, transportation, lodging, and board assistance during the design process and trips abroad.
 Furthermore, the breadth and influence of the Ethiopian Orthodox Church is a profound asset to the trust and safety between EWB-USA UMN and travel team members.
 This connection to local partners is vital.
 EWB-USA’s projects are most effective when the project trinity – collaboration between individual chapters, communities, and NGOs – works together and communicates regularly to develop sustainable projects in the best interest of the communities requesting the services.

 Where We Are

 Matilde Pratas Fernandes at firstname.lastname@example.org or Nate Twardock at email@example.com.

 Ethiopia Project Meetings are held every Tuesday from 7-8 pm.

 Check out the work we have been doing to harness spring water using a catchment system.
 A similar system was implemented in the community in May 2018.